Wyoming Highway 13: History

 Maps as early as 1927 showed an unimproved road between the communities of Arlington and Rock River.
 (At that time the section of US 30 through Rock River was commonly known as part of the Lincoln Highway.)
-A 1940 Rand McNally map and a 1956 Gousha map both show an unnumbered state highway running southwest from Rock River to McFadden and an unimproved road continuing southwest to connect with another unimproved road (at a point southeast of Arlington) that ran between Millbrook (a community roughly 20 mi west of Laramie) and Elk Moutain, via Arlington.
+A 1940 Rand McNally map and a 1956 Gousha map both show an unnumbered state highway running southwest from Rock River to McFadden and an unimproved road continuing southwest to connect with another unimproved road (at a point southeast of Arlington) that ran between Millbrook (a community roughly 20 mi west of Laramie) and Elk Mountain, via Arlington.

 By 1955 a United States Geological Survey (USGS) map showed Wyoming Highway 137 (WYO 137) heading westerly along Avenue C from US 30 / US 287 in Rock River to connect with the current routing of WYO 13.
 The 1958 and 1976 versions of a USGS map of a different quadrangle show this highway continuing southwest to end at McFadden, but do not indicate a highway number.
 A 1981 USGS map still labeled this highway as WYO 137.

 A 1983 USGS map finally labels the highway as WYO 13.
 The same map also indicates that WYO 13 had been rerouted along a section northeast of McFadden to more closely parallel the southwest bank of Threemile Creek.
 The former routing is now known as Old State Hwy 13.
 A 1988 USGS map shows the routing of WYO 13 from MaFadden southeast to end at I-80 in Arlington.
 The section of highway that ran south from near McFadden to end southeast of Arlington is now also known as Old State Hwy 13.

 While a 2012 USGS map still indicated that WYO 13's eastern end was still along Avenue C in Rock River, by 2015 the map of the same quadrangle showed the eastern end having been rerouted to is current course to end north of Rock River.
 The same map indicated the former routing (now also known as Old State Hwy 13) no longer crossed the railway tracks along Avenue C. Only about 1.8 mi of the current WYO 13 runs along the original routing of the highway.